GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 **IO_COL_SEPARATOR**
-    This setting determines what character will separate ASCII output data columns written by **GMT**.
+    This setting determines what character will separate ASCII output data columns written by GMT.
 Choose from tab, space, comma, and none [tab].

 .. _IO_GRIDFILE_FORMAT: